dhis2/app-platform/docs/scripts/start.md

 Options:
-  --cwd       working directory to use (defaults to cwd) --port, -p  The port to use when running the development server       [number]
+  --cwd       working directory to use (defaults to cwd) --port, -p  The port to use when running the development server       [number] --proxy, -P  The remote DHIS2 instance the proxy should point to      [string] --proxyPort  The port to use when running the proxy   [number] [default: 8080]
 ```